joshuafuller/simple-rtsp-tak-scripts/readme.md

-This script will get simple-rtsp-server up and running on your TAK Server machine in minutes and you will be ready to start streaming video.
+This script will get simple-rtsp-server up and running on your TAK Server in minutes and you will be ready to start streaming video.

-1. SSH into your TAK server, we will assume you already have git installed to clone this repo
+1. SSH into your TAK server, (we will assume you already have git installed to clone this repo)

+2. Clone this repo, make the script executable, run it.

 `git clone https://github.com/atakhq/simple-rtsp-tak-scripts.git`